Plumbers & Sewer Cleaning Companies

 - A cross bored utility line is rarely the direct cause of a blockage.
 Often the damage caused by a cross bore has allowed roots or other obstructions to infiltrate the sewer line leading to an eventual blockage.

 - Even if an obstruction is visible, it is difficult to determine it is a gas line.
-Union Gas has used several different materials for gas lines over the decades and each has different colour characteristics.
+We have used several different materials for gas lines over the decades and each has different colour characteristics.

 - Always contact Ontario One Call at 1-800-400-2255 to report a blocked sewer and request a Sewer Safety Inspection before attempting to clear with motorized drain cleaning or high pressure water jetting equipment if the blockage is beyond the four walls of the structure.

-- The Union Gas Cross Bore Program has been developed to mitigate the risk when using rotating equipment or the water jetting tools to clear a blocked sewer lateral.
+- Our cross bore program has been developed to mitigate the risk when using rotating equipment or the water jetting tools to clear a blocked sewer lateral.

 - If a cross bore has damaged a sewer lateral, it does not pose a safety risk unless rotating equipment such as an auger, or eel, or snake, is put into the sewer to clear a blockage.